A refinement of the Lorentz local field expression with impact on the Clausius-Mossotti and Lorentz-Lorenz models: The Clausius-Mossotti model

 Combining Eq. (\ref{eq:P_vs_E_local}) and (\ref{eq:P_definition}) with Eq. (\ref{eq:local_field_Lorentz}), the \textit{approximative} solution for $\boldsymbol{E}_\mathrm{local}$, gives the Clausius-Mossotti\cite{Clausius-MBdE} (CM) equation:

 Combining Eq. (\ref{eq:P_vs_E_local}) and (\ref{eq:P_definition}) with Eq. (\ref{eq:local_field_Maxwell}), the \textit{exact} solution for $\boldsymbol{E}_\mathrm{local}$, gives:

-Figure \ref{fig:eps_r_vs_Nalpha} compares how the three models fit to experimental data for gases and liquids, taken from \cite{FLPII-11}.
+Figure \ref{fig:eps_r_vs_Nalpha} compares how the three models fit to experimental data for gases and liquids\footnote{Values of $\alpha$ and $N$, reported in the legend, are derived using $M_\mathrm{CS_2}=76.13$, $M_\mathrm{O_2}=31.999$, $M_\mathrm{CCl_4}=153.82$ and $M_\mathrm{Ar}=39.948$, unit $\mathrm{g/mol}$.
+The values of $\alpha$ correspond fairly well with the atomic polarizability values reported in \cite{Schwerdtfeger-Nagle}, summing these values according to molecule composition and using the conversion factors given in Footnote \ref{fn:units} for the values of $\alpha$.}, taken from \cite{FLPII-11}.
 As expected, the Newton-Drude model is the worst fit.
 Based on this dataset the Clausius-Mossotti (\ref{eq:Clausius-Mossotti}) model and the one based on the exact local field solution (\ref{eq:improved_Clausius-Mossotti}) both extrapolate the gas-based data points to the liquid-based data points impressively well, but neither provides a perfect fit.
-This can be attributed to measurement errors in the gas-phase relative permittivity with values very close to unity, and also to the the basic assumption of a molecule's spherical volume, which certainly is an approximation for the three shown species that do not have spherical symmetry.
+This can be attributed to measurement errors in the gas-phase relative permittivity with values very close to unity, and also to the basic assumption of a molecule's spherical volume, which certainly is an approximation for the three shown species that do not have spherical symmetry.
 The Clausius-Mossotti model does exhibit an asymptote at $N\alpha=3$, with transition to negative values of the relative permittivity.
 This asymptote is known in literature as "Curie point" \cite{Onsager-EMML} or "Mossotti catastrophe" \cite{Eremin} but has not been supported by experiments.
 It disappears in the model based on the exact field of Eq. (\ref{eq:local_field_Maxwell}).\\

 A second case study is to see how a dielectric's refractive index relates to the molecular polarizability of the constituent molecules, based on the local field models of either Eq. (\ref{eq:local_field_Lorentz}) or (\ref{eq:local_field_Maxwell}).